aburklundsvs/create_folders/README.md

 ## Folder Creation Tool

 ### Overview
-This Python script offers a graphical user interface (GUI) to easily create a sequence of folders within a chosen directory.
-Users can specify the naming convention based on month range, year, an optional detail, and date format.
+This Python script provides a graphical user interface (GUI) for creating sequences of folders within a selected directory.
+It now offers two modes: Monthly and Weekly folder creation.
+Users can specify naming conventions based on date ranges, year, and an optional detail, with flexibility in date formats and detail positioning.

 ### Dependencies
 - **Python 3**